silbermoewe/posts-2014/thessaloniki.md

 ![](IMG_2182)
 ![](IMG_2183)

-We pick up Caro from the airport and head to Sarti on Sithonia, a place we visited last year with Lisa and Bendix.
+We pick up Caro from the airport and head to Sarti on Sithonia, a peninsula we visited last year with Lisa and Bendix.